Jinwinsor/Finance_tracker/README.md

  it allows you to conveniently record and categorize your expenses, generate insightful reports.

  <h3>Hi!🖐️</h3>
- <h3>I made an expense tracker with using Django, tailwindCSS, and little bit of JSON.
+ <h3>I made an expense tracker with using Django, tailwindCSS, and JavaScript(JSON).
 It displays your expenses categorized by categories and dates.</h3>

 <img src="https://github-readme-stats.vercel.app/api/top-langs?username=Jinwinsor&show_icons=true&locale=en&layout=compact&theme=chartreuse-dark" alt="ovi" />